 - add 2-4 km of new post-assisted log structures (PALS) in Section 1 of South Fork; increases portion of study area treated from 33% to ~ 40% …

-- this was a control area and we are converting it to a treatment area (still have 5 control areas left compared to 4 treatments)
+- this was a control area and we are converting it to a treatment area (still have 5 control areas left compared to 4 treatments) We conferred with our statistician who helped design the original Hierarchical-Staircase design (Thomas M. Loughin, P.Stat.
+(SSC), PStat® (ASA Professor and Chair, Statistics and Actuarial Science, Simon Fraser University, Burnaby, BC) stated that adding another treatment (i.e., changing a control to treatment) would likely be a net benefit (increase balance between trt and ctrl sections) and would likely improve the study design.

 Will the structures installed in the proposed treatment be maintained over the post-restoration treatment monitoring period or allowed to deteriorate?
 If the structures will be maintained, specify if a funding source has been identified for the maintenance.